httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     non-secure cookie named 'a' could be set for a path of '/' or '/foo', but not for a path of '/login' or '/login/en'.

+13. If the cookie-name begins with a case-sensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the cookie's secure-only-flag is true.

+14. If the cookie-name begins with a case-sensitive match for the string "__Host-", abort these steps and ignore the cookie entirely unless the cookie meets all the following criteria:

+    1. The cookie's secure-only-flag is true.

+    2. The cookie's host-only-flag is true.

+    3. The cookie's path is `/`.

-12. If the cookie store contains a cookie with the same name, domain, and path as the newly-created cookie:
+15. If the cookie store contains a cookie with the same name, domain, and path as the newly-created cookie:

     1. Let old-cookie be the existing cookie with the same name, domain,